jmaldon1/Musher/README.md

 ## Accomplishments

-1. Get the python packages to compile using precompiled static and/or shared libraries instead of recompiling the c++ source code on linux and mac
+1. Get the python packages to compile using precompiled static and/or shared libraries instead of recompiling the c++ source code on linux and mac.

+2. Added support for mac and linux having multiple python versions, this used to cause a seg fault.
+Along with adding support for windows, which used to not work at all.

 ## Next Steps

-1. Get package to compile and install on windows

-2. Start the actual project (This will be broken down later)
+1. Start the actual project (This will be broken down later)

 ## Useful links